dfinity/interface-spec/spec/index.md

 ### Request: Query call {#http-query}

 A query call is a fast, but less secure way to call a canister.
 Only methods that are explicitly marked as "query methods" and "composite query methods" by the canister can be called this way.
 In contrast to a query method, a composite query method can make further calls to query and composite query methods of canisters on the same subnet.

+The following limits apply to the evaluation of a query call:

+-   The amount of cycles that are used in total (across all calls to query and composite query methods and their callbacks) during evaluation of a query call is at most `MAX_CYCLES_PER_QUERY`.

+-   The maximum nesting level of calls during evaluation of a query call is at most `MAX_CALL_DEPTH_COMPOSITE_QUERY`.

+-   The wall clock time spent on evaluation of a query call is at most `MAX_WALL_CLOCK_TIME_COMPOSITE_QUERY`.

 :::note